Queen Margaret University

 This particular course

-English and two from Biology, Physics, Chemistry and Mathematics at Higher or equivalent.
-English and Mathematics required at National 5 level grade C.
+English or a discursive subject such as History or Sociology at Higher or equivalent.
+English and Maths required at National 5 level grade C.

 We accept many different qualifications, but cannot list them all here.
 Please contact the Admissions Team for further information or advice if you are thinking of taking a course of study.
 We welcome applications from international and EU applicants and you can find information on specific entry requirements by country here: https://www.qmu.ac.uk/study-here/international-students/information-for-your-country/.
 We also welcome applications from mature students, or people holding qualifications such as Access courses or OU modules.
 The Scottish Wider Access Partnership (SWAP) offers a range of local Access courses and those that are accepted for entry are listed here: https://www.qmu.ac.uk/college-qualifications

-Get advice on which foundation courses are best for you to still study Physiotherapy, MPhysio, if you do not meet the minimum requirements in terms of UCAS score, A levels, or English language requirements.
+Get advice on which foundation courses are best for you to still study Occupational Therapy, MOccTh, if you do not meet the minimum requirements in terms of UCAS score, A levels, or English language requirements.

 |England UK||£9250||year 1|